christophe-brachet/aspi-cmf/README.md

 ASPI-CMF (Content Management Framework).
 Use Aspi-Framework (https://github.com/christophe-brachet/aspi-framework)
 # Installation on MacOS Mojave

-Step 1 - Installer PHP 7.2 on your computer
-On MacOS :
+Step 1 - Installer PHP 7.2 on your computer (to develop) On MacOS :
 a) Install homebrew (package manager)
 ```sh